What is Invoice Factoring? – Convert Invoices to Capital

 The discount rate, or factoring fee, is the highest cost, and your company loses that money right off the top.
 Factoring fees are usually based on how long it takes for customers to pay their invoices.
 Businesses with a net 30 invoice cycle will get a lower rate than businesses with a 60 or 90-day cycle.

-It would be best if you tried to work with a company that is transparent about its fees, but some try to hide fees in the factoring agreement.
+It would be best to work with a company that is transparent about its fees, as some try to hide them in the factoring agreement.
 Make sure you carefully read the factoring agreement and question anything that doesn’t make sense – it can save you money down the road.

 One way to help mitigate the cost is with price setting.
 If your business has the leeway to charge customers slightly more, the price increase can help offset the money lost when factoring invoices.